-Detection of microbes via plant surveillance systems is channelled into the appropriate immune responses through intracellular signal transduction networks.
-After receptor-mediated recognition of microbe-associated molecular patterns (MAMPs), ion fluxes are induced at the plasma membrane.
-This is tightly linked to an increase in cytoplasmic calcium levels, which is perceived by calcium sensing proteins and accompanied by activation of protein kinases such as CDPKs (calcium-dependent protein kinases) and MAPKs (mitogen-activated protein kinases), ROS (reactive oxygen species) production, and ultimately expression of defence genes as well as accumulation of defence molecules.
-The temporally and spatially fine-tuned defence response calls for an integrative coordination of all these subsets of signalling events.
-Pathogens, on the other hand, have evolved effectors (E) that subvert plant signalling and interfere with immunity-related defence.
-Using model plant systems such as Arabidopsis thaliana, our research focuses on unravelling the early plant cellular signalling network and the interplay with pathogen effectors.
+Plants are constantly surrounded by microbes and possess precise mechanisms to mount resistance strategies when needed but also prevent unnecessary energy-consuming defense activation.
+Detection of microbes is mediated by plant surveillance systems, which is ultimately channelled into appropriate immune responses through intracellular signal transduction networks.
+Upon receptor-mediated recognition of microbe-associated molecular patterns (MAMPs), ion fluxes across the plasma membrane are immediately induced.
+This is tightly linked to an increase in cytoplasmic calcium levels (which is perceived by calcium sensing proteins) and accompanied by activation of protein kinases (e.g. CDPKs/calcium-dependent protein kinases and MAPKs/mitogen-activated protein kinases), reactive oxygen species production, and ultimately expression of defense genes as well as accumulation of defense molecules.
+The temporally and spatially fine-tuned defense response calls for an integrative coordination of all these subsets of signaling events.
+Pathogens, on the other hand, have evolved effectors (E) that subvert plant signaling and interfere with immunity-related defense.
+Using model plant systems such as Arabidopsis thaliana, our research aims to unravel the early plant cellular signaling network and the interplay with pathogen effectors.